kitabomori/kitabomori.github.io/_collections/_diary/practicum-3-reflective-report.md

 <p>From this experience, I learned that hands-on learning/activities are necessary to teach students effectively.
 Active learning techniques, such as group discussions, problem-solving and role-playing, are effective in keeping students engaged and promoting a deeper understanding of the subject matter.</p>

 <p>Furthermore, I realised that students need time to process information before moving on to the next topic.
 Therefore, it's essential to allocate sufficient time for students to reflect on what they have learned and ask questions.
-Moreover, there should not be a significant gap between one lesson and the next, to maintain continuity.</p>
+Moreover, there should not be a significant gap between one lesson and the next to maintain continuity.</p>

 <h4>2.
 Role of a Teacher</h4>